snowcoal/SnowcoalsTools/README.md

 # SmoothStairSlab Command

+THIS COMMAND IS ONLY ENABLED IN THE FOLLOWING VERSIONS: 1.18.1, 1.19.3, 1.20.1 This is due to how I place stairs and slabs with specific orientations using FAWE

 This command smooths terrain into stairs and slabs.
 The idea is similar to the FAWE //smoothsnow command, however the implementation is completely different.
 To run, do ```//smoothstairslab``` or ```//smss``` after making a selection.
 It works upside down and right side up, in caves, regardless of how many overhangs there might be.
 Basically theres zero restrictions for where it will work and where it wont (However note that it will likely fail if